Apple MacBook Air 13-inch (M3, 2024) vs Apple MacBook Pro 14-inch

 Frequently Asked Questions

-Apple MacBook Air 13-inch (M3, 2024) excels if you value significantly faster m3 chip with hardware-accelerated ray tracing.
-Apple MacBook Pro 14-inch is better if you prioritize class-leading liquid retina xdr display with 1,600 nits peak brightness.
-Pick based on your budget and daily use.
+Apple MacBook Air 13-inch (M3, 2024) is the better choice if you prioritize significantly faster m3 chip with hardware-accelerated ray tracing.
+Apple MacBook Pro 14-inch wins if you value class-leading liquid retina xdr display with 1,600 nits peak brightness.
+Both are rated highly (4.8★ vs 4.9★), so consider your specific needs and budget.

 Affiliate disclosure